5 Bedrooms / 2 Bathrooms / 4 Reception

-Offering Fantastic Views Over Glen Maye and Towards the Coast.
+Offering Fantastic Panoramic Views Across Glen Maye and Towards the Coast.

-Kitchen, Garden Room, Utility Room, Cloakroom WC and Conservatory.
+Hand Painted Fitted Kitchen, Garden Room, Utility Room & Cloakroom WC.

-3 Double Bedrooms, (1 Ensuite) and Bathroom to the First Floor.
+3 Double Bedrooms, (1 En Suite) and Family Bathroom to the 1st Floor.

-Heading out of Peel towards Glen Maye on the Patrick Road.
-Travel through the village of Glen Maye passing the Waterfall on the right hand side.
-The road bends sharply to the right and Ballachrink Farm will be found a short distance along on the right hand side.
+Travel out of Peel towards Glen Maye on the Patrick Road.
+Travel through the village of Glen Maye passing the Waterfall Pub on the right hand side.
+Continue down the hill and back up the hairpin.
+Ballachrink Farm will be found a short distance along on the right hand side.

-A half glazed stable door opens into the sunroom / entrance hall.
+A half glazed stable door opens into the sun room/ entrance porch.